 It is vital to find the flaws in your own project.
 Ask critical questions of yourself and make sure you can answer them, especially if the application process involves an interview.

 There is competition for any grant or scholarship.
 To come out on top you must get to know your proposal like your best friend.
 In interviews, always let others know how excited you are about your idea.
 Lastly, be persistent.
 If your first grant proposal doesn’t work out, keep on trying.

-William Nolting (Transitions Abroad's Work and Study Abroad Editor) , of the Univ. of Michigan International Center, has compiled a listing of Internet resources for education abroad.
+William Nolting (Transitions Abroad's former Work and Study Abroad Editor), of the Univ. of Michigan International Center, has helped compile a directory of Internet resources for education abroad.